How to Clean an AR15

 Now, we just need to reassemble our AR.
 Just reverse the process that we did with taking it down.
 Then do a function check, make sure the chamber is clear and dry fire the weapon to ensure that you put it back together correctly.

 It is important to remember that your AR-15 is a tool.
 Whether that is for hunting, self-defense, or for stopping a tyrannical government.
 If you only shoot 20 rounds you don’t need to clean your rifle.
 We recommend cleaning your AR every 500-1000 rounds.
 If you leave it out in the elements or it gets soaked by water then clean it accordingly.
-If you have any questions, reach out to us and we will answer any questions that you may have.
+If you have any questions on how to clean or disassemble an AR15, reach out to us and we will answer them.